zabbix/ansible-collection/plugins/README.md

   selectParentTemplates: ['name']

 # Grouping with keyed_group.
-# As key for grouping will be used Jijna pattern.
+# As key for grouping will be used jinja pattern.
 As result we will have groups as template names in Zabbix.
 keyed_groups:
   - key: zabbix_parentTemplates | map(attribute='name')
     separator: ""